 The assay was performed according to SOP OPBT0834.
-The test article was prepared as described above and was used to inoculate subconfluent monolayers of BT and Vero indicator cells seeded at an appropriate passage level for each cell line.
-After adsorption for 90 \pm 9 minutes at 36 \pm 2° C, the test article was aspirated and the cells were refed with negative control medium.
+The test article was prepared as described above and was used to inoculate subconfluent monolayers of BT and Vero indicator cells.
+After adsorption for 90 ± 9 minutes at 36 ± 2 °C, the test article was aspirated and the cells were refed with negative control medium.
 The cells were observed for viral cytopathology throughout the assay.
 Negative control and test article cells were first subcultured on day 7 post inoculation.
-At the time of the second subculture, negative control and test article cells were subcultured into 75cm2 flasks and 6-well plates.
+At the time of the second subculture, negative control and test article cells were subcultured into 75 cm2 flasks and 6-well plates.

-One day prior to the second subculture, negative control cells from each indicator line were subcultured to 25-cm^2 flasks and 6-well plates for the positive control inoculation.
-At the time of the second subculture, flasks of Vero cells were inoculated with REO-3 and flasks of BT cells inoculated with BVDV, BAV5, BPV, BTV, IBR, PI3 and BRSV at $100\text{-}300 \text{ FAID}{50}$.
-The cells were fixed for immunofluorescent staining when the monolayers exhibited $\geq 10\%$ CPE and slides were stored at \leq -60°C. One flask each of BT and Vero negative control and test article cells were harvested the same day their respective positive control flasks were harvested and fixed for IFA testing.
+Prior to the second subculture, negative control cells from each indicator line were subcultured to 25 cm^2 flasks and 6-well plates for the positive control inoculation.
+At the time of the second subculture, a flask of Vero cells were inoculated with REO3 and flasks of BT cells were inoculated with BVDV, BAV5, BPV, BTV, IBR, PI3, and BRSV at $100\text{-}300 \text{ FAID}{50}$.
+The cells were fixed for immunofluorescent staining when the monolayers exhibited $\geq 10\%$ CPE, or after a minimum of 21 days in culture and slides were stored at \leq -60°C. One flask each of BT and Vero negative control and test article cells were harvested the same day their respective positive control flasks were harvested and fixed for IFA testing.
 Additional flasks of test article and negative control cells were maintained in the lab until assay completion, at which time they were fixed for IFA testing.
 All fixed cells were stained for IFA at the completion of the assay.

 Also at the second subculture, 6-well plates seeded with BT cells were inoculated with PI3 and BVDV, positive controls for hemadsorption and cytological staining, respectively.
-The Vero cell 6-well plates were inoculated with PI3 for both hemadsorption and cytological staining.
+The Vero 6-well plates were inoculated with PI3 for both hemadsorption and cytological staining.
 The hemadsorption assay and the cytological staining procedure were performed on all conditions at the completion of the assay or when CPE became apparent.